Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 Conclusion
 ----------

 That is (almost) everything you need to know about types!
-The main thing we're still missing in ownership, but we'll come to that later.
+The main thing we're still missing is ownership, but we'll come to that later.
 The main things to remember are:

 - We have our primitive types that represent binary data.
 There's a lot of choice here, but that's a good thing!